What A Friend We Have

 What a friend we have Jesus, all our sins and griefs to bear; what a privilege to carry everything to God in prayer.
 O, what peace we often forfeit; O, what needless pain we bear; all because we do not carry everything to God in prayer.

 Have we trials and temptations?
 Is there trouble anywhere?
 We should never be discouraged; take it to the Lord in prayer.
 Can we find a friend so faithful, who will all our sorrows share?
 Jesus knows our every weakness; take it to the Lord in prayer.

 Are we weak and heavy laden, cumbered with a load of care!
 Precious Savior, still our refuge, take it to the Lord in prayer.
 Do thy friends despise, forsake thee?
 Take it to the Lord in prayer; In His arms He’ll take and shield thee, Though wilt find a solace there.

-Joseph Scriven wrote the lyrics to “What A Friend We Have In Jesus.”
+A man named Joseph Scriven wrote the lyrics to “What A Friend We Have In Jesus.”
 Scriven was born in 1820 in Dublin, and moved to Canada at the age of twenty-five.
 He was born into a wealthy family, received a fine education, and was even ready to be married.
 But on the eve of his wedding, Scriven’s fiancée drowned.